 It is crucial to file your claim within the statutory timeframe: no creditor claim, regardless of longstanding or credible it is, will be binding unless it is filed within three months after the date of the first publication of the Notice to Creditors, or, if served with a notice directly, within 30 days after the date of service.
 Any claim not timely filed will automatically be barred except in cases of fraud, estoppel, or insufficient notice.

-Upon the filing of a claim, the personal representative will either pay it or respond with an objection.
+What Happens if the Estate Objects to a Creditor Claim?Upon the filing of a claim, the personal representative will either pay it or respond with an objection.
 If met with an objection, the creditor must file an independent action within 30 days.
 An independent action is basically a separate lawsuit filed in civil court (although if it is filed in the probate division, the case can be transferred to the correct division).
 As with the filing of the original claim, if you do not file an independent action within the time frame, it is automatically barred.

 Ask a Jurado & Farshchian Attorney About Creditor RepresentationGiven the many rules and sensitive deadlines to keep in mind, the likelihood of recovering your claim is greatly improved when you hire an experienced probate attorney from Jurado & Farshchian, P.L.
 We are deeply familiar with Florida’s probate rules and court procedures and will help you navigate the complexities of probate, from ensuring that your claim is properly and timely filed, to fighting your case in court.
 Our attorneys will vigorously represent you in any claim or action against an estate.